chef-boneyard/delivery_self_guided_trial/simple_UI_workflow.md

 1. You followed the [Local Development Cookbook workflow](simple_cookbook_workflow.md) guide and submitted a change for review by running `delivery review`.

-2. You have a SOCKS proxy configured per the [Proxy Setup Document](simple_proxy_workflow.md)

-3. You have the following pages open in browser tabs (See your cluster information document for IP addresses):
+2. You have the following pages open in browser tabs (See your cluster information document for IP addresses):
     * Delivery Server
     * Chef Server
     * Acceptance Server